ncatlab/nlab-content/pages/6/2/1/8/18126/content.md

    1. they cover because, by the third clause, for each $x \in x$ there is at least one $i \in I$ with $h_i(X) \gt 0$, hence $x \in h_i^{-1}((0,1])$

-   1. they are locally finite because by the second clause alreay their closures are locally finite.
+   1. they are locally finite because by the second clause already their closures are locally finite.

 =--